novomancy/film3/README.md

 ## Texts &amp; Materials

 Readings will be provided in Canvas.
-There is no required textbook for this course.
+There is no required textbook for this course, but I will ask you to read two novels this term.
+More details on these will be forthcoming.

 ## Assessment &amp; Grading

 **Participation and Attendance: 20%**

-Participation includes taking an active role in both the online Canvas site and the classroom.
+Participation includes taking an active role in both Zoom and Slack/Discord.
 Remember that the topics I introduce in class are only seeds and examples; I expect you to bring in your own related interests, respond to your classmates&#39; ideas, and take our discussions and hands-on projects in directions that I can&#39;t predict ahead of time.

 I will be taking attendance at each class meeting.
 If you are more than ten minutes late, that day will be marked as an absence.
 After two absences, your final grade will be lowered by a full letter grade for each additional absence.
 If you need to take a planned absence or will not be attending due to illness, let me know via email ahead of the class you will be missing.
+If your circumstances lead you to believe you will not be able to meet this attendance policy, let me know and we can discuss it.

 **Commentary on Readings and Media: 25%**